Ghostlun/Swfit_ReusableComponents_UseCase_Keyword_Explanation/README.md

 Init is preparing the process of your instance.
 It can be used with setting initial value to all non-optional properties.

 ### What is singleton?
 It is a design pattern.
 It is created once, then it will have shared property.
 Normally, we used in FileManager, UserDefualts. it require private init

 ### What is closure?
 It is a group of code that can be passed from one var to another and also can be used inside a function.

 ### What is class and structs?
 Classes are reference types, and value type.
+Reference means each reference shares a single copy of data.
+Struct means each instance keep unique of data.
 Class can be inherited types, but struct can not be inherited Class has init and de-init, But, struct only has init